BDC Hamburger Icon

 Fair Credit Reporting Act (FCRA)

-If you conduct employment verifications as a part of a criminal background check, you must abide by the Fair Credit Reporting Act.
+If you use a third party to conduct an employment verification background check — or any other kind of preemployment background screening, including a criminal background check — you must abide by the Fair Credit Reporting Act (FCRA).
 Essentially, this means that if your organization utilizes a third-party background check company for preemployment screenings, you must receive written consent from candidates before running a background check.
 The notification provided to the applicant, which they should sign, must include the contact information of the company conducting the background screening.

 Title VII of the Civil Rights Act of 1964 (Title VII)